 The National Merit Scholarship Program is a United States academic scholarship competition administered by the National Merit Scholarship Corporation (NMSC).
 To be eligible for National Merit scholarships, a student must take the PSAT/NMSQT in October of his or her junior year.
 The highest-achieving students are designated as National Merit Scholars, while Finalists and Semifinalists are given recognition for their academic and extracurricular achievements.

-Of more than 1.6 million students who sat for the PSAT in 2020, only 34,000 received the honor of being named National Merit Commended and 15,000 were named National Merit Finalists.
+Of more than 1.6 million students who sat for the PSAT in 2021, only 34,000 received the honor of being named National Merit Commended.

 Big-School Opportunities in a Small-School Environment